 STEP 8: WHILE ON LEAVE: Managers are not allowed to assign work while you are on approved leave.
 Similarly, employees are not to perform work during approved leave.

-- The birth mother may only use Extended Illness Bank (EIB)/sick leave during the disability period.
+- The birth mother may only use Extended Illness Bank (EIB)/Educational sick leave during the disability period.

-- For a cesarean birth, you may use up to a maximum of 8 weeks EIB/sick leave.
+- For a cesarean birth, you may use up to a maximum of 8 weeks EIB/Educational sick leave.

-- For a non-cesarean birth, you may use up to a maximum of 6 weeks EIB/sick leave.
+- For a non-cesarean birth, you may use up to a maximum of 6 weeks EIB/Educational sick leave.

 - You may use other available and applicable paid leave for the remainder of the approved leave period.

-- The birth mother may directly access EIB for childbirth from the date of hospital admission.
-When EIB leave is exhausted or the period of illness ends, other applicable accruals are used.
+- The birth mother may directly access EIB/Educational sick leave for childbirth from the date of hospital admission.
+When EIB/Educational sick leave is exhausted or the period of illness ends, other applicable accruals are used.

-- The father or parent who did not give birth may directly access EIB following childbirth for 3 days from the date of hospitalization or during the period the birth mother is hospitalized, whichever is longer.
-Once the birth mother is released, applicable accruals are used.
+- The father or parent who did not give birth may directly access EIB/Educational sick leave following childbirth for 3 days from the date of hospitalization or during the period the birth mother is hospitalized, whichever is longer.
+Once the birth mother is released, other applicable accruals are used.

-For Adoption: Employees (not educational appointees and trainees) - Up to 6 weeks of EIB leave may be used in conjunction with Parental Leave regardless of whether the child is actually sick at the time of adoption.
+For Adoption (including surrogacy): Up to 6 weeks of EIB/Educational sick leave leave may be used in conjunction with Parental Leave regardless of whether the child is actually sick at the time of adoption.

-Foster Placement: Employees (not educational appointees and trainees) - Up to 6 weeks of EIB leave from the time of placement may be used for foster placement in conjunction with Parental Leave regardless of whether the child is actually sick at the time of placement.
+Foster Placement: Up to 6 weeks of EIB/Educational sick leave from the time of placement may be used for foster placement in conjunction with Parental Leave regardless of whether the child is actually sick at the time of placement.

 If you are approved for a leave of absence through RPL, the duration of the absence will be applied towards any entitlement to Parental Leave.